 Julian D. Neely is a second-year graduate student pursuing his master’s degree in Journalism and Mass Communications at Iowa State University.
 Julian began his graduate degree at Syracuse University and then found his way back to ISU, where he received his bachelor’s degree.
 He is originally from Des Moines, Iowa.
 Julian is intrigued by the power of research and fascinated by the multitude of unheard voices that are identified by the “Identify” team.
 While he is away from work, Julian enjoys fine-tuning his storytelling capabilities through photography, videography, and screenwriting.

 JD Scribner is a graduate student studying Arts Journalism in the Newhouse School at Syracuse University.
 Originally from Tempe, Arizona, JD attended Arizona State University where he received a Bachelor of Arts in Business and Global Politics.
 He has experience working in both the entertainment and restaurant industry.
 He is a part of the research and Identify team for 44 New Voices.

-Erin Gavle is a Newspaper & Online Journalism student on the “Identify” team of the NEW VOICES project.
+Erin Gavle graduated with a degree in Newspaper & Online Journalism in 2020.
+She was on the “Identify” team of the NEW VOICES project, and now serves as Alumni Advisor.
 She considers Wiesbaden, Germany home, but has lived in communities around the world.
 As a result, she’s passionate about supporting powerful voices from a range of experiences who are capable of positively affecting and innovating media spaces.